WeblateOrg/weblate/docs/admin/addons.rst

 .. note::

-   By default gettext wraps lines at 77 characters and newlines.
-With ``--no-wrap`` parameter, it wraps only at newlines.
+   By default gettext wraps lines at 77 characters and for newlines.
+   With the ``--no-wrap`` parameter, it wraps only at newlines.

 .. _addon-weblate.gettext.linguas: